The 5 Best Point-of-Sale Systems for Small Businesses 2022

 Unlike other paid POS systems on our list, QuickBooks requires you to purchase your POS software outright.
 The price varies depending on the system you choose, and it’s a one-time payment.
 But its high up-front price might put it out of reach for small or new businesses.

-It’s true that the prices are a bit complicated.
+It’s true that the starting costs are a bit expensive.
 But if you’re a QuickBooks user for accounting and payroll, you can’t find a better solution for integrating those services into your POS system.
 And with QuickBooks hardware and software, you can take any type of payment from just about any device—barcode scanner, touch screen terminal, iPad, or mobile reader.

 QuickBooks locks a lot of its services into the higher-priced plans—a definite downside.
 Integrated inventory and employee management, customer loyalty programs, and multi-store management all require purchasing the more expensive plans.